 Maybe at this point you’re thinking “Hey even 20 years is not a bad warranty.”
 They aren’t done with their dirty little tricks yet!
 That 20-yr warranty only covers materials, NOT labor, after only 2 years!
 Here’s a little excerpt from Pella’s Warranty on vinyl windows.

 “If Pella is given notice of a glass defect occurring within twenty (20) years of the date of sale by Pella or its authorized dealer, Pella shall, at its sole option: 1) repair or replace the defective glass (with cost of labor included only within two years of the date of sale by Pella or its authorized dealer)”

-You want a little more naked truth about their “lifetime warranty” on “non-glass materials” keep reading!
+If you want a little more naked truth about their “lifetime warranty” on “non-glass materials” keep reading!
 The US Census Bureau reports that Americans move approximately 12 times in their lifetime.
-If the average lifespan is 79 years (which it is in 2017) then that means on average we move every 6 1/2 years.
+If the average lifespan is 79 years (which it is in 2017) then that means, on average, we move every 6 1/2 years.
 What does that have to do with the “lifetime warranty” though?